Watch our Video

 For donations over £30, donors need to sign a Gift Aid declaration, which must be retained on file.
 But for small donations you can claim for donations of up to £30, with less administration, using the Gift Aid Small Donations Scheme (GASDS).
 For example, collections tins and bucket collections, including donations made using contactless technology, such as a contactless credit or debit card.

 You do not need to know the identity of the donors or collect Gift Aid declarations, but you must have claimed Gift Aid in the same tax year as your GASDs claim.
-You can't only make a GSADS claim.

-HMRC Gift Aid Rules - Donation Limits
+HMRC Gift Aid Rules - What Are the Donation Limits?

 But, there is a way to claim more.
 If you’re a charity with 2 or more community buildings, you can claim a maximum of £8,000 on either, small donations collected anywhere in the UK, or for each community building collected in the same Local Authority area.